 - Restart your computer Windows should automatically reinstall the right Driver for the Network Adapter.

 - Or you can download the latest available network adapter driver from the manufacturer website install it and check.

 If All the above methods unable to fix, then its time to use the system restore feature.
 This will revert back your system to the previous working state where Windows PC running smoothly.

 Did these solutions help to fix Wi-Fi connected, but no Internet access or Wi-Fi does t have a valid IP configuration on Windows 10, 8.1, and 7?
-Let us know on comments below, Also read
+Let us know on the comments below, Also read